a14m/ansible-distro-install/roles/bootstrap/README.md

 while the other systems (`ubuntu` in the previous example) sets the `partition_wipe` to `false`.

 Otherwise, the hard drive will be wiped and repartitioned again.

+For Debian distros, it's simpler to mount the boot on `/boot/efi` to avoid issues with Debian distros kernel setup (as Debian kernel setup uses linking which isn't allowed on vFAT file systems)